LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Live chat operations/automatic-messages-configuration-guide.md

 ![](/img/automatic-messages-chat-9b.png)

-## Available automatic messages for chat
+## Available Automatic Messages for chat

-The following list sets out the default automatic messages in the Conversational Cloud, divided into 3 groups: system messages, non-responsive messages and on-hold messages.
+The following list sets out the default Automatic Messages in the Conversational Cloud, divided into 3 groups: system messages, non-responsive messages and on-hold messages.
 The list includes the message properties, such as when they will be displayed and the supported dynamic text.

 ### System messages